 Before you mix QUERY and UNIQUE functions, make sure you understand each one on its own and learn their syntax.
 Knowing them individually first helps you tackle more complex data tasks, and then you will be ready to combine them effectively.

-To avoid mistakes, use TO_TEXT, TO_NUMBER, or TO_DATE to make sure all data is in the same format before you start analyzing it.
+To avoid mistakes, use TO_TEXT, TO_NUMBER, or TO_DATE to make sure all data is in the same format before you start managing and analyzing data from it.
 This helps prevent errors, such as mismatched formats or calculations.
 Keeping your data consistent means you can trust your analysis more and make better decisions based on the information you have.

-To make your spreadsheet run faster, filter your data with QUERY before using UNIQUE.
+To make your spreadsheet run faster, filter your data with QUERY before using the UNIQUE Function.
 Also, avoid complicated calculations or array formulas that you don't need.
 These can slow down your spreadsheet and make it harder to work with.

 Giving special names to specific groups of cells in Google Sheets is called Named Ranges.
 They will make formulas easier to understand, especially with functions like QUERY and UNIQUE.
 Instead of using confusing cell references (such as A1:B10), you can use names like Sales Data.
 This makes your formulas much clearer, especially when you're dealing with lots of data.

-Here are some common challenges you might face with QUERY and UNIQUE:
+Here are some common challenges you might face with QUERY and UNIQUE Functions:

 ⚠️ Error: A common problem you can face when using QUERY and UNIQUE is getting the syntax wrong.
 This can lead to error messages like #VALUE! or Unable to parse query string.

-✅ Solution: Make sure your syntax for combining QUERY and UNIQUE is correct.
+✅ Solution: Make sure your syntax for combining QUERY and UNIQUE Functions is correct.

 Example: